EchoStatements/echostatements.github.io/_posts/2025-07-09-Faster-Siamese-Network-Training-And-Inference.md

 ## What's Next?

-The two optimisations presented here offer significant speedup to Siamese network training, and when combined reduce the training time by significantly more than half.
+The two optimisations presented here offer significant speedup to Siamese network training, and when combined reduce the training time to just 40% of the original training time.
 Though the faster training method modifies the training algorithm, it does so in a way where the effects on performance---whether positive or negative---appear to be negligible.